 - A subdomain on a root domain uses separate robots.txt files e.g. blog.domain.com and domain.com, so it’s important to create two separate robots.txt files for each.

-- Best practice suggests to add the sitemap location at the bottom of a robots.txt file.
+- Best practice suggests adding the sitemap location at the bottom of a robots.txt file.

-- Make sure you’re not blocking any sections of your site that you do want crawled as this can have a detrimental impact on your SEO practices.
+- Make sure you’re not blocking any sections of your site that you do want to be crawled as this can have a detrimental impact on your SEO practices.

 - Some user agent robots disregard the robots.txt file, particularly malicious crawlers that skim information.

 - Search engines typically cache robots.txt files and update them once a day so if you make changes to your robots.txt file and want them to be incorporated sooner than that, simply submit the new robots.txt file URL through Google Search Console.